 - Timeliness of the topic.

 UNDERGRADUATES: please consider submitting an article to JGBC.
 You can submit a term paper you have already written (but not published) or write a new paper just for JGBC.
-Please keep the paper between 3 - 10 pages or longer.
+Papers are usually between 5-15 pages.
+However, we have accepted papers that are 20-40 pages long.
 If you have any questions, please feel free to contact our Managing Editor, Charles Brian Croston at firstname.lastname@example.org.

 If you would like to share your comments on an article, please click on this link to blog: Click Here